What Is the Difference Between Speculating, Betfair Trading, and Investing?

 Any time you take to learn and understand this is perhaps the most worthwhile investment you can make.
 It will help you make not just better financial judgments, but better decisions all round.

-With the upcoming Digitex platform, we are committed to producing successful traders.
+With the upcoming Digitex platform, we are committed to producing successful Betfair Traders.
 Commission-free trades and a provably fair matching engine will level the playing field more than ever.
 So whatever investment strategy suits you best, there is a place for you on the exchange.